Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Meth.

-And then probably just like a lemonade just to give it a bit of bubble and fizz.
+And then probably just like a lemonade, just to give it a bit of bubble and fizz,

-And then I'll put a fruit garnish.
+and then I'll put a fruit garnish.

 Oh, that's nice.

-I'm going to call it Perky's Purvaton.
+I'm going to call it perky's pervarton.

-It'll perk you right up.
+Oh, it sounds, it'll perk you right up.

 We're going to have a really good time.